d2s/Documentation/_posts/2018-04-10-SingleTask.md

 - Delete task

 After selecting a row choosing one of the above pops up a new view according to selection.
 Select `Edit` task to editing basic information about task.
 Select `Delete` task to delete the selected row (task).

-The TCP-button does a background check of TCP-connections.
-Red rows after a TCP-check indicates that there are no contact with remote server.

 ## Execute single tasks